sumitkumar2374/sumitkumar2374/README.md

 - 2nd/3rd commit is start
 - 4th commit is now in readme
 - 5th commit is the direct change in main
+- 6th commit is the second last commit for today